rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default RepositoryList;
 {{< /highlight >}}

-Now this FetchMore component can be used by other paginated lists too, because every part which can be dynamic is passed as props to it.
-The implementation of the FetchMore component in the *src/FetchMore/index.js* is the next step.
+Now this FetchMore component can be used by other paginated lists as well, because every part that can be dynamic is passed as props to it.
+Implementing a FetchMore component in the *src/FetchMore/index.js* is the next step.
 First, the main part of the component:

 {{< highlight javascript >}}
 import React from 'react';